Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Analysis

 \section{Analysis}

 In the following analysis, we use the rest-frame measurements in the $r$-band and pseudo-bolometric (optical) light curves, unless otherwise noted.
-We note that the overall trends and correlations are similar in the other bands and in the bolometric light curves, and we provide all the measurements in Tables~\ref{tab:sample} and \ref{tab:broad}.
+We note that the overall trends and correlations are similar in the other bands and in the bolometric light curves, and we provide all the measurements as the data behind Figure~\ref{fig:Mr_z}.